WMG: Married... with Children

 Al is a closet asexual.It's often quite clear that he does love Peggy but is disgusted by the idea of sex with her and covers his heteroromantic-asexuality by feigning interest in more stereotypically attractive women yet he never make an attempt to cheat on her with them.

 Al hated fat men as much as fat women.Although it's downplayed, Al doesn't hold heavier men in high esteem, either.
 In "Just Shoe It" when he thinks a local shoe commercial will catapult him to superstardom, he didn't want to be compared to Brando, because "he's fat", in another episode, he admits he loves Urkel, but barely tolerates Carl, whom he only refers to as Urkel's "fat cop neighbor".
-Also, Bob Rooney, the heavy-set NO MA'AM member, is the group's resident Butt Monkey and it's implied that he has the least amount of respect for him.
+Also, Bob Rooney, the heavy-set NO MA'AM member, is the group's resident Butt Monkey and it's implied that out of all of the regular members, he has the least amount of respect for him.
+Another episode has Al, to pass the time in staying up at night to keep his Dodge safe, imitating fat celebrities by sticking out his stomach, most of which were men.

 Al's mother, not Peg, is the cause for his low opinion of women, particularly housewives.Notice when discussing his upbringing, he obviously had much respect for his belated father, but doesn't feel the same way about his mother.
 He himself admitted that she was an alcoholic who lied to him about becoming the President one day and a neglectful parent who gave him cigarettes to take to school instead of a lunch.
 Plus, we never hear about what Mrs. Bundy did for a living, which one can conclude that she was a homemaker, or, like in Peggy's case, lackthereof.
 Granted, Peg did nothing to improve this image of the opposite sex (nor does Marcy), but it's logical that his mother painted a picture of women for him early on.